fataik1/fataik1.github.io/_posts/2015-02-28-test-markdown.md

 ![head.png]({{site.baseurl}}/img/head.png)

 One night of short sleep can affect you the next day.
 Getting enough sleep is important, but good sleep quality is also essential.
 Signs of poor sleep quality include feeling sleepy or tired even after getting enough sleep, repeatedly waking up during the night, and having symptoms of sleep disorders.
 After cleaning the data and assigning 0 or 1 for yes and no, I was able to get a graph to see all of this data.
 The purpose is to show the value for all the columns.
-I can see that majority of people believe they do not get enough sleep.
+I can see that the majority of people believe they do not get enough sleep.
 I also see that most people typically eat breakfast in the morning and are on their phones before they sleep.

 ![Questions.png]({{site.baseurl}}/img/Questions.png)